Interactive Segmentation of Radiance Fields: Introduction

-In this paper, we present a simple and efficient method to segment objects in a radiance field representation.
-Our segmentation as an intuitive process with the user providing easy strokes to guide it interactively.
-We use the TensoRF representation \cite{tensorf} which is both memory-efficient and fast to train and render.
+In this paper, we present a simple and efficient method to interactively segment objects in a radiance field representation.
+Our ISRF method uses an intuitive process with the user providing easy strokes to guide it interactively.
+We use the fast and memory-efficient TensoRF representation \cite{tensorf} to train and render.
 TensoRF uses an explicit voxel representation that is more amenable to manipulation.
-Our radiance field includes a DINO feature \cite{dino} at every voxel to facilitate semantic matching from 2D to 3D.
+We include a DINO feature \cite{dino} at every voxel to facilitate semantic matching from 2D to 3D.
+DINO features are trained on a large collection of images and are known to capture semantics effectively.
 We condense the DINO features from the user-specified regions to create a fixed-length set using K-Means.
-A tight, nearest neighbour feature matching (NNFM) of this set to features in the 3D voxels identifies a high-confidence seed region of the object to be segmented.
-The seed region is grown using bilateral filtering to include neighboring voxels that are proximate in a joint feature-geometry space.
-We show results of segmenting several challenging objects in forward facing \cite{mildenhall2019llff} and 360 degree \cite{mipnerf360} scenes.
-The explicit voxel space we use facilitates simple modification of the segmented objects.
+A nearest neighbor feature matching (NNFM) on this set in the 3D voxels identifies a high-confidence \emph{seed region} of the object to be segmented.
+The seed region is grown using a bilateral filtering-inspired search to include neighboring proximate voxels in a joint feature-geometric space.
+We show results of segmenting several challenging objects in forward facing \cite{mildenhall2019llff} and 360 degrees \cite{mipnerf360} scenes.
+The explicit voxel space we use facilitates simple modification for segmenting objects.
 We also show examples of compositing objects from one RF into another.
-In summary, following are our core contributions: \begin{itemize}[label={$\circ$}] \itemsep=0mm \item An easily interpretable and qualitatively improved 3D object segmentation framework for radiance fields. \item Interactive modification of segmentation to capture fine structure, starting with high-confidence matching.
-Our representation allows spatio-semantic bilateral filtering to make this possible. \item A hybrid implicit-explicit representation that is memory-efficient and fast to render that also facilitates the distillation of semantic information for improved segmentation.
-Our results show improved accuracy and fine-grain object details on very challenging situations over contemporary efforts. \item Segmentation comparisons on multiple scene types and usage on several downstream applications like NVS, appearance alteration, object replacement, \etc. \end{itemize} }
+In summary, the following are the core contributions of ISRF: \begin{itemize}[label={$\circ$}] { \itemsep=0mm \item An easily interpretable and qualitatively improved 3D object segmentation framework for radiance fields. \item Interactive modification of segmentation to capture fine structure, starting with high-confidence matching.
+Our representation allows a spatio-semantic bilateral search to make this possible.
+The framework can also use other generalized distances to grow the region for specific applications. \item A hybrid implicit-explicit representation that is memory-efficient and fast to render also facilitates the distillation of semantic information for improved segmentation.
+Our results show improved accuracy and fine-grain object details in very challenging situations over contemporary efforts. \item An easy-to-use, GUI based tool to interactively segment objects from an RF representation to facilitate object replacement, alteration, \etc. \item Consistent 2D/3D segmentation masks for a few scenes and objects created manually using our method to facilitate future work in segmentation, manipulation, and understanding of RFs. } \end{itemize} }